AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 }
 ```

-This `fetch` method will return immediately, so no `completionBlock` necessary.
-But it will return a `Promise` object, which will only execute the closure given via the `then` when the promise is _fulfilled_ and the data (asynchronously) arrives later.
+This `fetch` method will return immediately, so there is no `completionBlock` necessary.
+But it will return a `Promise` object, which will only execute the closure — given via the `then` — when the promise is _fulfilled_ and the data (asynchronously) arrives later.

 ## Observe and be Reactive

 `Promises` are cool.
 But there is another concept which allows both that stream of small processing steps, handling asynchronicity, and handling and propagating errors whenever and wherever they occur during that stream.

 This other concept is called Reactive Programming.
-Some of you might already know ReactiveCocoa (RAC in short), or `RxSwift`.
-Even if it's sharing some concepts with `Promises` (asynchronicity, propagation of failure, …) that's the next level beyond Futures & Promises and Rx is way lot richer.
-So that's gonna be an exploration for another day!
+Some of you might already know `ReactiveCocoa` (RAC in short), or `RxSwift`.
+Even if it's sharing some concepts with `Promises` (asynchronicity, error propagation, …), that's the next level beyond `Futures` & `Promises`: `Rx` allows multiple values to be emitted during time (instead of just one return value), and is a lot richer with tons of other features.

+But that's a whole new subject, which is gonna be an exploration for another day!